taylorelley/CrewAI-Studio-Insecure/README.md

 - **Postgres search tool**: The PGSearch tool loads only when your installed `crewai-tools` release provides it, preventing import errors in environments that ship a build without that optional integration.
-- **Pinned, compatible dependencies**: LangChain (0.1.17 family), LangChain-OpenAI (0.1.7), LangChain-Groq (0.1.3), LangChain-Anthropic
+- **Pinned, compatible dependencies**: LangChain (0.3.25 family), LangChain-Community (0.3.24), LangChain-OpenAI (0.2.1), LangChain-Groq
-  (0.1.10), Embedchain (0.1.111), CrewAI (0.30.11), and CrewAI-Tools
+  (0.2.0), LangChain-Anthropic (0.2.3), Embedchain (0.1.128), CrewAI
-  (0.65.0) are pinned to compatible 0.1-era releases so language model and search tools import cleanly without pip resolver backtracking.
-Provider SDK pins are aligned on the same `langchain-core<0.2` range to avoid resolver conflicts, and the CrewAI-Tools pin avoids the `pypdf>=5.9` requirement that would clash with Embedchain's `pypdf<5` constraint.
+  (0.165.1), CrewAI-Tools (0.65.0), and ChromaDB (0.5.23) are pinned to
+  compatible releases so language model and search tools import cleanly without pip resolver backtracking.
+  Provider SDK pins share the same `langchain-core<0.4` range to avoid conflicts, the CrewAI pin meets CrewAI-Tools' minimum version requirement, and the CrewAI-Tools pin avoids the `pypdf>=5.9` requirement that would clash with Embedchain's `pypdf<5` constraint.

 ## Support CrewAI Studio